 Awarding Begins in April

-Summer registration at Boise State begins on Tuesday, February 20, 2018.
+Summer registration at Boise State begins on Tuesday, February 19, 2019.
 Summer financial aid awarding will begin in early April.
 Once you register for classes, you will automatically be awarded Pell Grant funds for which you are eligible for summer.
-If you have remaining loan eligibility, the loans will be offered, as well.
+If you have remaining loan eligibility, follow the Request Summer Loans process to have them posted.

 Deadline to Enroll for Summer Pell Grant

 For all students, the deadline to enroll in summer classes for financial aid purposes is June 11, 2019 at 11:59 p.m.

 It is possible that you could owe money back for all or part of your Federal Pell Grant if you do not complete classes that you registered for in the summer.
 The amount you may owe will be calculated based on the drop date, the number of credits and the last day that you attended classes.

 Your summer Pell Grant amount will depend on the number of credits you are registered in, as well as your Pell Lifetime Eligibility Units (LEU).
 The Pell Grant amount will be adjusted just prior to the release (disbursement) of your aid based on your enrollment level.
 Enrollment levels are defined in the following manner:

 A student with an Expected Family Contribution (EFC) of $0 is eligible for $5920 in Pell grant for the year, or $2960 for the fall semester and $2960 for the spring semester.

 Under the YRP program, this student could receive an additional $2960 for the summer semester if they enrolled full-time (12 credits).